-This form offers the student the opportunity to evaluate his or her placement at the end of the placement.
-It provides valuable insight and feedback on placement experiences.
-Satisf action Level s 1 = Very Satisfactory 2 = Mostly Satisfactory 3 = Neutral 4 = Mostly Unsatisfactory 5 = Very Unsatisfactory Part 1: Individual Supervision Formalisation of your relationship in terms of your expectations and your supervisor's expectations of you.
-1 2 3 4 5 Comments The level of interest shown by the supervisor in your activities during placement.
-1 2 3 4 5 Comments Supervisor's ability to provide constructive feedback in a way that leads to constructive change.
-1 2 3 4 5 Comments
+- 1 = Very Satisfactory

+- 2 = Mostly Satisfactory

+- 3 = Neutral

+- 4 = Mostly Unsatisfactory

+- 5 = Very Unsatisfactory

+Part 1: Individual Supervision

+Formalisation of your relationship in terms of your expectations and your supervisor's expectations of you.
+1 2 3 4 5

+Comments

+The level of interest shown by the supervisor in your activities during placement.
+1 2 3 4 5

+Comments

+Supervisor's ability to provide constructive feedback in a way that leads to constructive change.
+1 2 3 4 5

+Comments

-Pa rt 1: Individual Supervision
+Ра rt 1: Individual Supervision

 4. Supervisor's use of formal goal setting and planning.
 1 2 3 4 5

 Comments

 5. Supervisor's professional conduct, i.e. punctuality, confidentiality, and ability to deal with ethical issues.
 1 2 3 4 5

 Comments

 6. Empathy - supervisor's ability to listen and see situations from the student's perspective.
 1 2 3 4 5

 Comments

 7. The supervisor's willingness and ability to deal constructively with issues relating to the student's personal approach and characteristics.
 1 2 3 4 5

 Comments

 8. Education - the degree to which the supervisor has added to the student's conceptual understanding of the therapeutic process and the effectiveness of various strategies.
 2 3 4 5

 Comments

 9. Education - the degree to which the supervisor has taught practical skills relevant to counselling.
 1 2 3 4 5

 Comments

 Part 1: Individual Supervision

 10. The degree to which the supervisor conveys her or his personal commitment and enthusiasm for her or his own therapeutic activities.
 1 2 3 4 5

 Comments

-The degree to which the supervisor solicits and responds to student feedback.
+11. The degree to which the supervisor solicits and responds to student feedback.
 1 2 3 4 5

 Comments

-Assistance given in the selection, application and interpretation of specialised assessment and intervention strategies.
+12. Assistance given in the selection, application and interpretation of specialised assessment and intervention strategies.
 1 2 3 4 5

 Comments

 13. Overall evaluation of individual supervision.
 1 2 3 4 5

 What have been the positive aspects?

 What have been the negative aspects?

 What suggestions do you have for improvement?

 Part 2: Placement Activities

 14. The degree to which you were familiarised with the organisation and structure of the placement setting.
 1 2 3 4 5

-Comments 1 1 1 1 1
+Comments

 15. Access to rooms, materials, staff, and reference materials.
 1 2 3 4 5

-Comments
+Comments Γ Γ Γ

 16. Selection and assignment of your case load.
 1 2 3 4 5

 Comments

 17. Workload - hours spent in therapy, record keeping and other activities.
 1 2 3 4 5

-Comments J
+Comments

 18. Administrative tasks - organisation, goals and relevance.
 1 2 3 4 5

 Comments

 19. Research involvement - organisation, goals and relevance.
 1 2 3 4 5

 Comments